Host-Kra factors for $\bigoplus_{p\in P}\mathbb{Z}/p\mathbb{Z}$ actions and finite dimensional nilpotent systems: main results

 As an application of our structure theory, we derive an alternative proof for the convergence of some multiple ergodic averages and a limit formula in the special case where the underlying system is a nilpotent system and the homogeneous group is the Host-Kra group.
 More concretely, fix $k\geq 0$ and let $(X,T_g)$ be an ergodic $G$-system where $G=\bigoplus_{p\in P}\mathbb{Z}/p\mathbb{Z}$ and $f_1,...,f_{k+1}\in L^\infty(X)$.
 We study the limit of the following multiple ergodic averages as $N$ goes to infinity.

 In the case of $\mathbb{Z}$-actions, Host and Kra \cite{HK} and Ziegler \cite{Z} proved the convergence of these averages by studying the universal characteristic factors.
 In the special case where $X$ is a nilsystem, Ziegler \cite{Z1} proved a limit formula for average (\ref{average}), see equation (\ref{formulaequation}) below.
 A simpler proof of this result and some applications to multiple recurrence can be found in \cite{BHK}.
-In \cite{BTZ} Bergelson Tao and Ziegler proved a variant of this formula for $\mathbb{F}_p^\omega$-systems from which they deduced a Khintchine type recurrence for various configurations (see \cite[Theorem 1.13]{BTZ} for more details).
+In \cite{BTZ} Bergelson, Tao and Ziegler proved a variant of this formula for $\mathbb{F}_p^\omega$-systems from which they deduced a Khintchine type recurrence for various configurations (see \cite[Theorem 1.13]{BTZ} for more details).
 In the special case where $k=2$ this formula and the multiple recurrence results were generalized to other abelian groups in \cite{OS2} and \cite{ABB}.
 We note that the norm convergence of average (\ref{average}) as $N\rightarrow\infty$ was proved by Walsh \cite{Walsh} for any countable nilpotent group $G$.
 We give an alternative proof for this result in the special case where $G=\bigoplus_{p\in P}\mathbb{Z}/p\mathbb{Z}$. \begin{thm}[Convergence of the multiple ergodic averages] Let $(X,T_g)$ be an ergodic $G$-system.
 Let $k\geq 0$ be such that $k+1\leq \min_{p\in P} p$ and $f_1,...,f_{k+1}\in L^\infty(X)$.
-Then, the multiple ergodic average (\ref{average}) convergence in $L^2(X)$ as $N$ goes to infinity. \end{thm} The moreover part of Theorem \ref{Main2:thm} plays an important role in the proof of Theorem \ref{convergence}.
-More specifically, the properties of the Host-Kra group are needed to prove the following formula for the limit of average (\ref{average}) in the special case where the underlying system $X$ is a nilpotent system.\\
+Then, the multiple ergodic average (\ref{average}) convergence in $L^2(X)$ as $N$ goes to infinity. \end{thm} The properties of the Host-Kra group are needed in the proof of the following formula for the limit of average (\ref{average}) in the special case where the underlying system $X$ is a nilpotent system.
+In other words, it is important that the homogeneous groups in theorem \ref{Main2:thm} are the Host-Kra groups of the system.\\